Cities That Feel Like a Movie Set

 A boutique travel agency used cyberpunk-themed itineraries for Akihabara and Kabukicho.
 By scheduling tours between 11 PM and 2 AM and providing portable LED tubes for portraits, they increased booking rates by 40% among Gen Z travelers seeking "cinematic" social content.

-Location Selection Matrix
+Location Matrix

 City / Location Cinematic Genre Best Time for "Set" Feel Key Visual Feature